Riverbank Restoration Volunteer Opportunities

 Friends of the Kaw, Native Lands Restoration Collaborative, and our many partners are returning native plants to the banks of the Kansas River!

 Removing non-native plants and returning native grasses, wildflowers, trees, and shrubs benefits the river, people, and wildlife.
 Native plants slow stormwater runoff which improves water quality.
-Native plants stabilize the soil on the riverbank, decreasing erosion.
+Native plants stabilize the soil on the riverbank, decreasing erosion into the Kansas River.
 They also better filter pollutants and debris, provide habitat for wildlife, and provide food for pollinators – and they’re beautiful!

-Join us and be a part of the action!
+Be a part of the action!
 Most restoration tasks take place during volunteer workdays which last about 2-3 hours and begin with a short discussion about native plants and the Kansas River.
 After that, we get to work removing invasive plants, planting new natives, or taking care of other tasks.
 Training and tools are provided.
-Check out all the Fall 2023 dates and locations below
+During 2024, we will host workdays at THREE different project sites!
+Join us at any of these locations:

 Sign up for our volunteer email list!
-Email FOK Program Manager Kim Bellemere at kim.bellemere@kansasriver.org to get on the list.
+Email Kim Bellemere, Director of Programming and Outreach at kim.bellemere@kansasriver.org to get on the list.
 We send out information before each workday and we’ll share the latest news.
-You can also follow Friends of the Kaw and our partners on social media (Facebook, Twitter and Instagram).
+You can also follow Friends of the Kaw and our partners on social media.

 Watch for special events!
 Watch your email and social media for news about special projects like trash cleanups and tours.
 Do you work with a group that wants to learn more or visit the site?
 Let us know!
 We’re happy to host school groups or provide presentations for community members.
 Email Kim Bellemere for more information.